 Oh.
 So it’s very low.
 In in vitro and in vivo models.
 And how many animals were tested?
 Ok.
 Hmm.
 And no carcinogenicity studies.
 They aren’t meant to cause cancer.
 Right.

-To summarize, the Mod(e)rna injectable products utilize the LNPs from the LNP-102 kit which in turn utilizes the cationic lipids SM-102 that are highly toxic according to the MSDS.
-It also means that a lab-grade LNP product is being used in humans.
+To summarize, the Mod(e)rna injectable products utilize the LNPs which in turn utilize the cationic lipids SM-102 that are highly toxic according to the SDS.
+It also means that a lab-grade LNP product could be being used in humans.

-Unless there is a new version of the SM-102 that is non-lab-grade on the go, then Houston, we have a problem.
+Unless there is a commercial version of the SM-102 (non-lab-grade) on the go, then Houston, we have a problem.

-And by the way, there’s this paper entitled: “The mRNA-LNP platform's lipid nanoparticle component used in preclinical vaccine studies is highly inflammatory”.7
+And by the way, there’s this paper entitled: “The mRNA-LNP platform's lipid nanoparticle component used in preclinical vaccine studies is highly inflammatory”.

 Schoenmaker, Linde et al. “mRNA-lipid nanoparticle COVID-19 vaccines: Structure and stability.”
 International journal of pharmaceutics vol. 601 (2021): 120586. doi:10.1016/j.ijpharm.2021.120586.